Wisdomplexus-Logo

 Cortex Certifai does so by using AI for the detection of vulnerabilities in black boxes without being dependent on their access.

 AI is smart enough to improve itself and has a tendency to outsmart humans.
-This remains a reason that before AI to be adopted and to trust it, there needs to be confident in its decisions.
+This remains a reason that before AI to be adopted and to trust it, there needs to be confidence in its decisions.

-IBM Watson mainly focusses on healthcare data.
+IBM Watson mainly focuses on healthcare data.

-It does not work on any predefined rule, instead, it generates hypotheses based on the vast amount of data and potential connections.
+It does not work on any predefined rule; instead, it generates hypotheses based on the vast amount of data and potential connections.

 IBM Watson Explorer Engine is one of the offerings from IBM Watson.
 It has the capability of converting unstructured data to derive information from it.